☎️Debt collectors calling about your Buckle credit card?

 Buckle was founded in 1948.
 It began as a men’s clothing store called Mills Clothing in Kearney, Nebraska.
 Over the years, Buckle has evolved and today, they operate more than 450 retail stores in 42 states that offer various casual clothing for men, women, and children.
 They offer denim too.

 To enjoy your Buckle credit card and fully utilize the rewards given, users have to be regular Buckle shoppers.
-Buckle Credit Card Accounts are issued by Comenity Bank.
+Buckle Credit Card Accounts are issued by Comenity Bank

 Contact Information

-Buckle, Inc. 2407 W 24th Street, Kearney, NE 68845
+- 📌Address: Buckle, Inc. 2407 W 24th Street, Kearney, NE 68845

-A summary of FDCPA
+A summary of the FDCPA

 The Fair Debt Collection Practices Act (also called the FDCPA) is a federal law that protects you from harassment from debt collectors trying to get buckle credit card payment from you.